 In recent years, money laundering is rapidly growing.
 So the amount of dirty money.
 Governments and financial institutions try to protect themselves from this crime.

 What is The BSA AML Index?

 Basel Institute of Governance is an independent, international, non-profit organization committed to preventing and combating corruption and other financial crime.
 The organization was established in Basel, Switzerland.

 Each year Basel prepares an independent score and ranking that assesses the risk of money laundering and terrorist financing in the world.
 This ranking is the Basel AML Index.
 This year (2020) published the ninth raid.
 Published by the Basel Institute of Governance since 2012, this document gives risk scores based on data from 15 publicly available sources such as the Financial Action Task Force (FATF), the World Bank, and the World Economic Forum.
-Risk scores cover five areas:
+FATF countries risk scores cover five areas: